Iridium Communications: Hosted Payload Alliance

 Iridium is a founding member of the Hosted Payload Alliance (HPA), a satellite industry alliance program.
 Membership in the HPA is open to satellite operators, satellite manufacturers, system integrators, and other interested parties.

 Air safety communications

 In July 2011, the Federal Aviation Administration (FAA) issued a ruling that approves the use of Iridium for Future Air Navigation System (FANS) data links, enabling satellite data links with air-traffic control for aircraft flying in the FANS environment, including areas not served by Inmarsat (above or below 70 degrees latitude) which includes polar routes.

 Global Maritime Distress and Safety System

 In January 2020, the Iridium constellation was certified for use in the Global Maritime Distress and Safety System (GMDSS).
 The certification ended a monopoly on the provision of maritime distress services that had previously been held by Inmarsat since the system became operational in 1999.

+Adoption of standard-based solutions for cellphones

+In 2023, Qualcomm and Iridium announced an agreement that was supposed to bring two-way satellite messaging service to Android smartphones.
+The service, called Snapdragon Satellite, should have been supported starting with devices that feature Snapdragon 8 Gen 2 chipsets, which was expected to be launched in the second half of 2023.
+The solution for smartphones was supposed to utilize Iridium's L Band spectrum for downlink and uplink.

+On November 9, 2023, Iridium announced that Qualcomm had notified them about the end of their partnership due to a lack of interest in Qualcomm's and Iridium's proprietary solution by smartphone manufacturers.
+A Qualcomm spokesman stated "Smartphone makers have indicated a preference towards standards-based solutions for satellite-to-phone connectivity.
+We expect to continue to collaborate with Iridium on standards-based solutions while discontinuing efforts on the proprietary solution that was introduced earlier this year."

+In 2024, Iridium introduced Project Stardust, a 3GPP standard-based satellite-to-cellphone service focusing on messaging, emergency communications and IoT for devices like cars, smartphones, tablets and related consumer applications.
+The solution will be supported using a version of the NB-IoT standard for 5G non-terrestrial networks (NTN).
+Scheduled for launch in 2026, it won't replace the company’s proprietary solution for voice and high-speed data; instead it will co-exist with that offering on the Iridium's existing global low-earth orbit satellite network.

+Russo-Ukrainian War

+From 2015–2022, Iridium Satellite was selling navigation systems directly to its Russian subsidiary, Iridium Communications.
+In 2022, the Moscow-based subsidiary gave the National Guard of Russia access to the satellite constellation.

+Following the 2022 Russian invasion of Ukraine, Iridium structured their operations to comply with US sanctions and stopped shipment of end-user equipment to Russia.
+Despite this, In 2023, Iridium Communications, via some unknown intermediaries, imported machines made by the American parent company for receiving and converting voice and images.